SitholeWB/MT5WCFHTTPService/README.md

 # Setup
 The first step will be to follow the Metatrader 5 instructions from http://mtapi4.net/how-to-use/.
-Then pull the code into your machine and **set MT5HttpHostService as startup project**, you should be ready to go and hit endpoints defined on file IService.
+Then pull the code into your machine and **set MT5HttpHostService as startup project**, the console will show when running on visual studio.
+You should be ready to go and hit endpoints defined on file IService.

 # Version